 The opening of the St. Johns River Bridge in 1921 brought a new wave of growth to South Jacksonville.
 With a statewide land boom in full swing, Gamble and Stockton determined their property would be more profitable as a residential development.
-In September 1925, they relocated the brickyard to a site on Doctors Inlet in Clay County, and Stockton announced the original property would be transformed into a new neighborhood named San Marco after Venice’s famed district.
-It was so popular that after South Jacksonville was annexed by the main city in 1930, the name “San Marco” came to be applied to most of the former town.
+In September 1925, they relocated the brickyard to a site on Doctors Inlet in Clay County, and Stockton announced the original property would be transformed into a new neighborhood called San Marco.
+Taking its name from Venice’s famed district, the development was so popular that after South Jacksonville was annexed by the main city in 1930, the name “San Marco” came to be applied to most of the former town.

 The original San Marco development was relatively small, consisting of 80 acres of the former brickyard property divided into 250 lots.
 To improve access to the development, Stockton created San Marco Boulevard, which connected directly from the St. Johns River Bridge south to the intersection of Hendricks Avenue and Atlantic Boulevard.
 Where these three streets met, he planned San Marco Square, inspired by the Piazza San Marco in Venice.

 1940s Postcard depicting “Lake Marco and Homes”.
 Courtesy of the University of North Florida Digital Commons.

 Just a block from this commercial center was the Gamble and Stockton claypit.
 Rather than filling it in, Stockton decided to turn it into a roughly quarter mile long water feature.
 He shored up sides with a concrete seawall and dug a canal out to the St. Johns River, creating what became known as Marco Lake, or Lake Marco.
 From these industrial beginnings came one of Jacksonville’s most picturesque spaces.